Vertigo: 18 Possible Causes for Dizziness you must Know

 menopause

-It is the major symptom of benign paroxysmal positional vertigo (BPPV).
+This is a hallmark symptom of benign paroxysmal positional vertigo (BPPV).

 rotatory-vertigo definition

-Some studies show that anxiety disorders are not related to a vestibular disorder but to an inability to manage sensory conflicts.
+Studies suggest that anxiety disorders are not directly related to vestibular problems but instead stem from difficulty in managing sensory conflicts.

 The cervical spine is the vertebrae that connect the skull and the dorsal vertebrae.